JakeSteam/blog-personal/_posts/2023-11-25-idle-iktah-tips-faqs-and-endgame-guides.md

 They let you skip ahead multiple levels, and it can often be more efficient to buy a higher level item (if it's cheap & slow to make) than wasting time making it yourself.
 Creating the high level dugouts to improve the quality and quantity of their offerings is an excellent use of resources.

-A good example of this is "Ancient Coins", which can be obtained from fishing *or* purchased fairly cheaply as a rare item in Lerico the trader's fishing shop.
+A good example of this is "Ancient Coins", which can be obtained from any of the resource gathering skills *or* purchased fairly cheaply (200 rare shells) in Qwintif the trader's shop.

 Finally, the potion trader is absolutely crucial for end-game completion.
-As he sells Mastery potions, -5% & -50% non-combat skill potions, and even the highest level combat potions, you'll be spending a lot of rare shells here.
+As he sells Mastery potions, -10% & -50% time non-combat skill potions, and even the highest level combat potions, you'll be spending a lot of rare shells here.
 For the last week or so of gameplay, all of my dugout trader selecting was used on him.

 ##### **26. 99 enchanting indirectly helps rare shells**
 Once you have 99 enchanting, there's no reason to keep disenchanting items.
 As such, doing this as early as possible lets you sell *all* your leftover resources.